 Capital Credits: It Pays to be a Co-op Member

-“If you were a co-op member in 1994, 1995, 1996 and/or 2014, you will get money back,” said General Manager Steve Stroshane.
+“If you were a Polk-Burnett member those years, you will get money back,” announced General Manager Steve Stroshane.
 “Capital Credits are distributed annually and are a direct benefit of cooperative membership.”

 Why is my neighbor's Capital Credit a larger (or smaller) amount?

 Capital Credits are based on your total payments to the cooperative for kilowatt-hours of energy purchased, including the fixed charges.
 If you receive a smaller credit than your neighbor, it's because you used and paid for less electricity during the period in which the capital credit allocation was earned.